Setting Up an Ergonomic Home Office - How to Create a Body-Friendly Workspace

 The most important investment for a home office is the chair.
 Seat height adjustment, lumbar support, and adjustable armrests are the three features that significantly reduce lower back strain during long work sessions.

 On a tight budget, adding a lumbar support cushion to your existing chair still makes a noticeable difference.
+A common misconception is that more expensive chairs are always better, but what matters is the presence of adjustment features, not the price tag.
+Chairs with all necessary adjustments exist at moderate price points.

 2. Monitor Height

 Looking down at a laptop screen strains the neck.
 The top of the screen should be at or slightly below eye level.
 A laptop stand paired with an external keyboard is the most cost-effective improvement.
-(Books on home office setup can also be helpful)
+Books on home office setup can also be helpful

 3. Lighting

 A large brightness gap between the screen and surroundings accelerates eye fatigue.
 A desk lamp for your work area and indirect lighting behind the monitor reduce eye strain.
 Natural light is ideal, but avoid direct sunlight reflecting off the screen.
+Paying attention to color temperature also helps: around 5000K white light during the day and 3000K warm light at night helps maintain your circadian rhythm.

 Posture and Break Rules